Danny-Devs/polymedia-suiconnect/README.md

 A complete working example is in [src/demo/index.html](./src/demo/index.html).

-To try it locally, run the following commands and visit http://localhost:3333 in your browser.
+To try it locally, run one of the following commands and visit http://localhost:3333 in your browser.

-With Node:
+Using Node:
 ```
 cd src/demo/
 npx http-server -p 3333
 ```

-With Python:
+Using Python:
 ```
 cd src/demo/
 python3 -m http.server 3333